 Hooks, Sinkers, and Line Questions

 The monofilament line is low-cost and easiest to use.
 It has abrasion resistance and shock strength.
-Yet, does have memory causing loops at times.
+Yet, does have memory-causing loops at times.

 Braid is a good line also.
 The line is tough but lacks abrasion compared to monofilament.
 It is more sensitive allowing an angler to feel lighter bites.
 The best line for anglers depends on many factors.

-Also consider monofilament line floats, the braid is neutral, and fluorocarbon sinks having an effect on lures.
+Also, consider monofilament line floats, the braid is neutral, and fluorocarbon sinks having an effect on lures.

-Choosing a hook, you need to know how each works and when to use a certain type of hooks.
+Choosing a hook, you need to know how each works and when to use a certain type of hook.
 The common live bait fisherman can use a baitholder.
 In other instances using the right hook type and size is important.
 The size is based on the fish species and size.

 Sinkers come in many types.
 Each type will work well in the correct situation.
 A few are made to not roll or move.
 Then other sinkers or weights are for making bait hop along with the current.
 While a few improve casting distance by the shape.
 Learning which sinkers to use will make fishing easier.
 Plus you will have fewer snags.